2017 events: Andover Pollinator Awareness Project

 ENVIRONMENTAL FUN FAIR: 9:00 a.m.- noon on Saturday, May 6th at Springbrook Nature Center: This free, fun event will showcase environmental educators, informational booths, interpretive trail walks, presentations and youth environmental projects.
 For more information about the fair, please select: Environmental Fair

 PLANT SALE: 9:00 a.m.- noon on Saturday, June 3rd at Andover City Hall Parking Lot: Vendors will be on hand selling native plants, vegetable plants and herbs.

 POLLINATOR FRIENDLY GARDEN/LANDSCAPE CONTEST: Enter by July 10th to see if you have the garden/landscape that pollinators love most!
 For more information about the contest, please select: 17gardenContest

-GARDEN TOUR: 9:00 a.m.-3:00 p.m. on Saturday, July 22nd (map will be on the website by June 1ST): Take a tour around the City and see various types of landscapes that are “pollinator-friendly” and are a great example of ways we can give back to our natural resources.
+GARDEN TOUR: 9:00 a.m.-3:00 p.m. on Saturday, July 22nd (GardenTour_2017 map): Take a tour around the City and see various types of landscapes that are “pollinator-friendly” and are a great example of ways we can give back to our natural resources.

 For additional information about APAP and its activities, contact either:

 APAP Chairperson Cheryl Seeman at (763) 427-2470 or firstname.lastname@example.org

 Andover Natural Resources Technician Kameron Kytonen at (763) 767-5137 or email@example.com